dev-scripts/prakashbhandari.com.np/content/posts/how-to-embed-a-json-file-in-a-net-assembly.md

 ---
-title: "How to Embed a Json File in a .Net Assembly"
+title: "How to Embed a Json File in a .Net Assembly?"
 date: 2023-08-20T08:22:58+10:00
-draft: true
+draft: false
 tags : [
 "Software Development",
 ]